iiroj/react-portal-modal/README.md

 The main entrypoint of this package is the `<Modal />` component.
 It's a stateful component with support for closing on outside click and ESC keypress.
 You can supply the open-state with a prop, as well as callback functions for opening and closing.
 There's an option for showing a built-in close button.
 You can also render it conditionally without any props, as it's open by default.
 You can further specify the id for portaling.

-Finally, you can customize the UI by supplying your own styles as CSS in a template literal.
-You should probably use the `css` helper from `styled-components`.
-The `<Container />` and `<Overlay />` are extended with these styles.
+Finally, you can customize the UI by supplying your own styled components for the Backdrop and Modal container via the `backdropComponent` and `modalComponent` props.
+Some css properties will be added to make sure the Modal still functions properly.

 ### Basic Props